 - If premiums are based on anything other than your age, zip code, and tobacco use, the plan is not ACA-compliant.

 - Although premiums are only based on age, location, and tobacco use, there are other factors – such as your income and whether you have access to an employer-sponsored plan – that will be taken into consideration if you want to apply for a premium subsidy.
 (Most consumers who shop in the exchange end up qualifying for subsidies.
-Once again,you can use our anonymous tool to quickly see if you might be eligible for a subsidy.)
+You can use our anonymous tool to quickly see if you might be eligible for a subsidy.)

 2. “Will pre-existing conditions be covered as soon as the policy takes effect?”